cloudb2/processus/docs/user-guide.md

 [top](#processus)
 ### Environment Variables

-It's possible to 'inject' environment variables into your workflow.
+Environment variables are automatically injected into your workflow.

 Consider ```demo14.json```
 ```